-Can I mail in a nomination?Answer...
+Can I mail in a nomination/application?Answer...

 Yes.
 Please apply under your corresponding service branch.
 Children must meet all eligibility requirements including evidence of their status as a military dependent.

 Yes!
-Please apply under the National Guard category.
+Please apply under the appropriate National Guard category.
 In the past, children of National Guard service members applied under their corresponding Army or Air Force category.
 We've determined that it was time to celebrate our National Guard kids with their own award category in consideration of the unique demands placed on post 9/11 era National Guard families and the inclusion of the Chief of the National Guard Bureau as a member of the Joint Chiefs of Staff.

 If the Veteran is a "military retiree", the child is eligible to apply.
-A military retiree is any member or former member of the uniformed services who is entitled, under statue, to retired, retirement, or retainer pay on account of service as a member, or who receives military retired or retainer pay.
+A military retiree is any member or former member of the uniformed services who is entitled, under statute, to retired, retirement, or retainer pay on account of service as a member, or who receives military retired or retainer pay.

 Are children of a deceased service member eligible to apply for this award?Answer...